microsoft/WhatTheHack/046-AzureMigrate/Student/00-lab_setup.md

 For simplicity, there is no redundancy in any of the tiers.

+Credentials:

+- For the host VM: `demouser`/`demo!pass123`
+- For the Windows VMs: `Administrator`/`demo!pass123`
+- For the Linux VM: `demouser`/`demo!pass123`

 **Note:** For convenience, the Hyper-V host itself is deployed as an Azure VM.
 For the purposes of the lab, you should think of it as an on-premises machine.

 ## Success Criteria

-- Verify that you have access to and understand the source environment (resource groups, Azure VMs, nested Hyper-V VMs)
+- Verify that you have access to the Azure subscription and understand the source environment (three resource groups, Azure VMs, nested Hyper-V VMs)